Contents:

 The joint event, hosted by Refugee Women of Bristol and FORWARD, will highlight the incredible stories of resilience and the strategic role these champions play as bridge builders and unsung heroes in their communities.

-There are planned opt out days in education on the 7 and 8 October 2025.
+There are planned opt out days on the 7 and 8 October 2025.

 This is a quick article for you to consider what you can do to support children to respond and resonate with exercising their political voices in a safe and constructive manner.